 As well as tax advantages to participants, there is a very important tax advantage for employers.
 In the case of an unapproved option, the employing company will usually face an employer's NICs charge when an option is exercised.
 This charge is currently 11.9% (without limit) of the difference between the exercise price and the market value of the shares acquired at the time of exercise.
 This liability is unquantifiable and is a major concern for many companies.
-In contrast, under a CSOP there is an exemption from NICs whenever the CSOP option is exercised.
+In contrast, under a CSOP there is an exemption from NICs on most occasions when a CSOP option is exercised.
+If any employer's NICs are payable on an option exercise this liability may be passed on to the relevant employee.